jambler24/Holmes_Docker/README.md

 Create 3 folders in that folder named "annotations", "bam_files", and "ref_genome"

+If you are using Windows, double-click on build_docker.bat and go to step 5.

 Place the bam files, allong with their index files, into the bam_files folder.

 Place the reference genome fasta file into the ref_genome folder.